-The segmentation will depend on the entrepreneur’s ability to be able to identify the characteristics of an ideal, easy to close prospect.
-If you are able to find the right people that have a high affinity in your niche then definitely you will be able close the sale.
+The segmentation will depend on the entrepreneur’s ability to be able to identify the characteristics of an ideal, easy-to-close prospect.
+If you can find the right people that have a high affinity in your niche then definitely you will be able to close the sale.

 These points would certainly help in bringing profit to the company and increasing your customer base.
 What strategies are you following to define your target market?